 Composed of three major islands and some smaller islands, Komodo, Rinca and Padar islands are a refuge to indigenous wildlife including the Komodo dragons, the Timor deer, Orange footed scrub fowl and a host to other unique animals and sea life within the national park.
 The parks main marine life and terrestrial are constantly in threat to over fishing and poaching and it is a commitment to the National parks services to educate and protect this precious biodiversity of this amazing region.

 First stop, Rinca Island

-We first explore Rinca Island and do a panoramic hike to discover all the amazing wildlife on the island.
+We first explore Rinca and do a panoramic hike to discover all the amazing wildlife on the island and what everyone experiences first in their Komodo Island tour.
 The longer hike takes you through forest lowlands, hilly chaparral to the peak which offer excellent views of the entire landscape and surrounding islands.
 The longer hike is moderate in effort and time, approximately 40-50 minutes to the peak and is definitely the better option to the shorter hike.

 Tip: once on the island check in at the welcome stand at the ranger area camps and you can arrange for a tour with a local ranger.
 Self tours are not allowed due to the many different wildlife on the island.

 Waiting for the Rinca island tour to begin